4 Companies To Join Hot IPO Market This Week, Bringing Exposure to Vaping Sales In China And Luxury E-Commerce

 The first nine months of 2020 were the company's most successful months for new-order volume in its history.

-MYT Netherlands: This luxury e-commerce company owns the Mytheresa brand and is seeking to sell 15.65 million shares at a price point of $16 to $18.
-It will be listed on the New York Stock Exchange under the ticker symbol MYTE.
+MYT Netherlands: This luxury e-commerce company owns the Mytheresa brand and is seeking to sell (NYSE: MYTE) 15.65 million shares at a price point of $16 to $18.

 The company has brand relationships with Alexander McQueen, Burberry, Dolce & Gabbana, Gucci and Prada.